smaeul/kvm-admin/README.txt

 usage: kvm-admin [-h] [--generate-options]
                  kvm_guest_name action [monitor [monitor ...]]

+depencies:
+	  python-argparse
+	  python-psutil 0.1.3 # test
 ======
 Update
 ======
-When qemu-kvm change or add parameter, than the this options should added:
+When qemu-kvm change or add parameter, than the this run this command:
-	--generate
+	generate-kvm-options --generate

 This build a new list of all availables qemu-kvm options.
 This is needed to check if the given key in the configuration file